Skip to main content

 Per CTIA guidelines (section 5.2.1), all message senders are to maintain a privacy policy that is clearly displayed and easily accessible by the consumer.
 If your opt-in consent method is a web form, you will also need to ensure your privacy policy is clearly linked on your web form as listed in the ‘Web Form Opt-ins’ section above.

-Privacy policies should state that consumer information is not being shared with third-parties for marketing purposes.
+Privacy policies should state that consumer information is not being sold to or shared with third-parties without consent, except when legally required to do so.
 If a privacy policy is non-compliant, it is generally due to the sharing of consumer information with third-parties for marketing purposes.
+As an example, here is how Bandwidth states this key point within their privacy policy:

 Conclusion